 Dig to your heart’s content at Trammel Fossil Park.
 Be sure to take some tools to dig with and a bucket or bag for all your discoveries.

 Ever heard of FootGolf?
 It’s a cross between golf and soccer.
 On a very basic level, you’re kicking a soccer ball but playing along with the rules of golf.
 You can play at Avon Fields, Woodland and Reeves golf courses (Cincinnati Rec Commission) and Little Miami Golf Center.

 Pick your own berries at a local farm.
 One of our personal favorites is Blooms and Berries Farm Market.
-While strawberry picking is almost done for the season (as of early June, 2021), they follow that up with blueberry picking opportunities in mid to late June.
+Watch their site for strawberry picking days in late spring; they follow that up with blueberry picking opportunities in mid to late June.

 Did we miss your favorite things to do in the summer?
 Let us know!